abdursujon/matillion-tech-test-2025/part3NewFeature.md

-# Part 3: Statistical Analysis Endpoint 🚀
+# Part 3: New API Feature - Statistical Analysis Endpoint

 ## Overview
 In Part 3, the service was extended to go beyond basic row/column/null/unique counts.